servicecatalog/oscm-dockerbuild/README.md

 Replace `/docker` with the directory where Docker is installed, and `<CONTAINER_NAME>` with the respective container name, e.g. `oscm-core`.

-The custom certiicates must also be placed into the trusted directory so that a trusted relationship between the containers is established:
+The custom certificates must also be placed into the trusted directory so that a trusted relationship between the containers is established:

 * `/docker/config/certs`